PalisadoesFoundation/talawa-api/.github/pull_request_template.md

 ## Checklist

 ### CodeRabbit AI Review
-- [ ] I have reviewed and addressed all CodeRabbit AI suggestions
+- [ ] I have reviewed and addressed all critical issues flagged by CodeRabbit AI
+- [ ] I have implemented or provided justification for each non-critical suggestion
-- [ ] I have explained any cases where CodeRabbit AI suggestions were not implemented
+- [ ] I have documented my reasoning in the PR comments where CodeRabbit AI suggestions were not implemented

 ### Test Coverage
 - [ ] I have written tests for all new changes/features